 Some people might think that the paint and those glitters made their turtle look cuter but they don’t know what that paint will do to the turtles!

-Turtle shell is like human fingernails (not in term of chemicals substances which built it, but in term of how it feels toward the things underneath it), if you ever used nail paint you know that your fingernails aren’t breathing well…by painting the shell, turtle’s shell can not breath…Underneath that shell, their internal organs feel suffocate.
+Turtle shell is like human fingernails (not in term of chemicals substances which built it, but in term of how it feels toward the things underneath it), it’s like using nail polish on finger nails…Underneath that shell, their internal organs feel suffocate.

 Turtle shell, in the wild, is used as protection, that’s why most of them have dark color as a camouflage to the predator, by painting it the turtle becomes so radiant and an easy target for the predator.